Pantheism & Religious Arguments

 Pantheistic Approach to Divinity

-Ironically, this has led to arguments that the divine is alone and we are always on the edge of non-existence.
-The former would imply we only exist as the divine's imaginary friends, similar to a dissociated configuration of solipsism, which has been discredited as an incoherent philosophy (using circular logic) at its origin.
-The latter would mean the denial of the spacetime manifold, which we know exists because we have observed the movement of space itself.
-Some argue specifically that everything is as the divine envisioned it, which would mean that all of reality exists in the divine mind.
-Furthermore to this reasoning, if there is a separation between mind and spirit as some also rationalize, then the spirit of it is the love of existence leading to its creation.
+Ironically, this has led to arguments that the divine is alone and existence always remains on the edge of non-existence.
+The former would imply that lifeforms only exist as the divine's imaginary friends, similar to a dissociated configuration of solipsism.
+This has been discredited as an incoherent philosophy, starting with assuming the conclusion as true without investigation into its veracity.
+The latter would mean the denial of the spacetime manifold as something, which we know exists because we have observed the movement of space itself.

 Return to top